python/devguide/getting-started/setup-building.rst

       upstream        git@github.com:<your-username>/cpython.git (push)
       $ git config branch.main.remote
       upstream

+For more information about these commands see :ref:`Git Bootcamp and Cheat Sheat <git-boot-camp>`.

 If you did everything correctly, you should now have a copy of the code in the ``cpython`` directory and two remotes that refer to your own GitHub fork